 A statue of Thich Quang Duc

 Thich Quang Duc was born in 1897 in Khanh Hoa Province as Lam Van Tuat.
 When he was 7, he entered the Buddhist novitiate under the tutorship of Monk Thich Hoang Tham, his uncle.
 During this period, he changed his name to Nguyen Van Khiet.

 At the age of 20, he officially became a monk and adopted the dharma name Thich Quang Duc.

 Later, he traveled across Vietnam to spread Buddhist teachings, contributing to the construction of over 30 pagodas throughout his life.

-In 1963, when Buddhism was heavily prosecuted by the Southern Vietnamese government, Thich Quang Duc volunteered to commit self-immolation on the streets of Saigon as an act of protest.
+In 1963, when Buddhism was heavily prosecuted by the then-South Vietnamese government, Thich Quang Duc volunteered to commit self-immolation on the streets of Saigon as an act of protest.
 The event created a resounding effect that shook the entire world.